Leon Tsoukernik: Casino business

 In 2002, as a well-known poker player, Tsoukernik decided to buy land in Rozvadov, a border crossing between Czech Republic and Germany, and build his own casino.
 On 26 June 2003, King's Casino Rozvadov was officially opened.
 In 2009 it was transformed into a poker-oriented casino.

 Tsoukernik was presented with the Industry Person of the Year award by European Poker Awards in 2014.

 Since 2002 Tsoukernik has further extended the King's brand by building several casinos – in 2010 the King's Admiral Rozvadov, in 2011 King's Casino Prague and in 2014 the Casino Bellevue Marienbad.
 4-star hotels were also built for casino players.
 In 2016 construction on a new casino officially began, accompanied by a construction of a 5-star hotel for players.
 The new casino area and hotel construction was finished in 2017 and King's Casino was renamed into King's Resort.

 The World Series of Poker Europe (WSOPE) is taking place at King's Resort annually since 2017.

 In 2019, Leon Tsoukernik acquired the Atrium Casino at the Hilton Prague Hotel in the Czech Republic.
 It was renamed to King's Casino Prague and hosts the European Poker Tour Prague.

 He won the slot jackpot of €1,372,500 (~$1,530,500) at the Casino Seefeld in January 2020.

 In 2020, King's Resort announced a partnership with GGPoker.

+In June 2024, after more than two decades, Tsoukernik sold King's Casino and exited the gambling industry.